 Map showing the project location on Murray Ross Parkway, Evelyn Wiggins Drive and Keele Street.

-From September 2021 to May 2022, the City of Toronto will be constructing sidewalks, bike lanes, and multi-use trails in the Downsview area.
+Between September 2021 and May 2022, the City of Toronto constructed sidewalks, bike lanes, and multi-use trails in the Downsview area.

 For more information, please see the construction notice below: